Nelyx/action-calver/README.md

 # Set Calver javascript action

-This action determins a Calver version number based on a UTC date and the branch name.
+This action determines a Calver version number based on a UTC date and the branch name.
 The version is stored in the environment variables `PACKAGE_VERSION` and `PACKAGE_SUFFIX`.

 ## Inputs